This easy to make homemade Black Pepper Beef Jerky is delicious! With a low, subtle heat, it is tender and flavorful with no added preservatives!

 Instructions

-- Lay jerky strips on dehydrator trays with room between for air flow.
+- Lay the marinated jerky strips out out on dehydrator trays, leaving space between for air flow.
 Use as many trays as necessary.

 Carolyn says